 NDAA continues to monitor government recommendations, the CDC and other medical advisors during the COVID-19 pandemic.

-Click here for the most recent updates about what’s happening at NDAA and how we’re mitigating risk for our students and staff.
-(Policy update added 16 November, 2020)
+Click here for the most recent updates about what’s happening at NDAA and how we’re mitigating risk for our students and staff. (update added 3 March 2021)